henrybravo/henrybravo/README.md

 # 👋 Welcome to Henry Bravo's GitHub!

-I'm Henry Bravo, an experienced IT professional (ex-AWS) based in **The Netherlands**.
-I run **Bravo IT**, an international consultancy practice delivering innovative solutions across **Europe** 🚀.
+I'm Henry Bravo, an experienced IT professional (ex-AWS) based in **The Netherlands** 🚀 working at Microsoft ☁️

 ## About Me
-- 💻 **Expertise**: Cloud architecture, AI applications, and IT consultancy with a focus on AWS and Azure.
+- 💻 **Expertise**: Cloud architecture, AI applications, and IT consultancy with a focus on Azure.
 - 🌍 **Location**: The Netherlands, serving clients throughout Europe.

 ## What You'll Find Here